konveyor/hackfest/tackle/README.md

 ## Workshop

-Once Tackle is up and running in you Kubernetes cluster, [login](https://tackle-docs.konveyor.io/documentation/doc-installing-and-using-tackle/master/index.html#accessing-console_tackle) to start working on the practical exercise to get familiar with the tool.
+Once Tackle is up and running in you Kubernetes cluster, [login](https://tackle-docs.konveyor.io/documentation/doc-installing-and-using-tackle/master/index.html#accessing-console_tackle) to start working on the practical exercise to get familiar with the tool. **Links on the description of each step will lead to the section in the official documentation that explains how to perform the described operation.** If something is not clear enough, missing or simply wrong, **please [open an issue in the documentation repository](https://github.com/konveyor/tackle-documentation/issues)**.
+This would be of great help to make sure our docs are useful for users wishing to start using Tackle.

 ### Setting up the controls

 These first steps will be focused in modeling the organization we will be working with inside the Tackle tool.
-Links on the description of each step will lead to the section in the official documentation that explains how to perform the described operation.

 First of all, we will [create a new job function](https://tackle-docs.konveyor.io/documentation/doc-installing-and-using-tackle/master/index.html#creating-job-function_tackle): CEO & Owner